iamdtang/skaterdav85.github.io/_posts/2015-01-12-jasmine-vs-mocha-chai-and-sinon.md

 keywords: Jasmine unit testing, Jasmine vs. Mocha, Jasmine spies vs Sinon, JavaScript unit testing, Introduction to Sinon.js, Sinon Tutorial
 ---

-I first got into JavaScript testing with the Jasmine 1.3 framework.
-At the time, it was probably the most popular unit testing framework for JavaScript.
-Even to this day, Jasmine has almost everything I need to write unit tests.
-It has a very readable API and a mocking library (spies) already built in.
-Recently, I started a couple open source projects to add some Ember-like features to the Backbone project I am building at work and I decided to try Mocha, Chai, and Sinon.
-This post is a quick overview of the differences between Jasmine 1.3 and Mocha, Chai, and Sinon.
+__This article was updated on 4/15/15 to reflect Jasmine 2.x__

-__Note: I am aware of the Jasmine 2.x releases.
-I have not played with them yet, so my points are solely based on version 1.3.__
+I first got into JavaScript testing with the Jasmine framework.
+At the time of this writing, Jasmine is still probably the most popular unit testing framework for JavaScript.
+Jasmine has almost everything I need to write unit tests.
+It has a very readable API and a simple mocking library (spies) already built in.
+Recently, I started a couple open source projects and I decided to try Mocha (with Chai and Sinon), another popular JavaScript testing framework.
+This post is a quick overview of the differences between Jasmine 2.x and Mocha using Chai and Sinon.

 ## 1. Jasmine vs Mocha Syntax